openebs/openebs/README.md

 The project source code is spread across multiple repos:
 <BR>
 <BR>
 The Roamap is focused exclusively on the modern Data-Engine **Mayastor**.
-It does not define any net-new features or capabilities for any OpenEBS LEGACY projects or projects that are tagged & deifned as DEPRICTAED or ARCHIVED.
-Currently those proejcts are defined as the follows (see refernces above for the details on thje projects DEPRECIATED and ARCHIVAL strategy)...
+It does not define any net-new features or capabilities for any OpenEBS LEGACY projects or projects that are tagged & deifned as DEPRERCATED or ARCHIVED.
+Currently those proejcts are defined as the follows (see refernces above for the details on thje projects DEPRECATED and ARCHIVAL strategy)...
 - Jiva
 - cStor
 - NFS-Provisioner